orbis-dei/orbis-dei.github.io/content/places/fr-paris-chapel-of-our-lady-of-the-miraculous-medal.md

 #### Author's Note

 Located in central Paris, OLMM is one of the more easily accessible Marian apparition sites, and often draws large crowds of pilgrims.
-The nearby [St. Vincent de Paul Chapel](fr-st-vincent-de-paul-chapel) is a short walk away and is often more peaceful.
+The nearby [St. Vincent de Paul Chapel](fr-paris-st-vincent-de-paul-chapel) is a short walk away and is often more peaceful.

 OLMM is also a rare apparition site where the exact location of Our Blessed Mother is documented in precise detail.
 The giftshop sells postcards detailing where in the chapel Mary appeared in each apparition to St. Catherine Laboure.

-See also the related apparition of [Our Lady of Zion](/places/it-sant-andrea-delle-fratte) in Rome.
+See also the related apparition of [Our Lady of Zion](/places/it-rome-sant-andrea-delle-fratte) in Rome.

-- JMM
+-JMM